tectonic-typesetting/tectonic/docs/src/ref/tectonic-toml.md

 # This is optional, and defaults to a temporary directory.
 shell_escape_cwd = "string"

-# The input files we'll use to build this document.
+# The input file we'll use to build this document,
-# Usually, this is a path relative to the `./src` directory.
+# Given as a path relative to the `./src` directory.
 #
-# This may also be an array of paths, which are concatenated
+# This may also be an array of file paths,
+# the contents of which are concatenated while building.
-# while building.
-You could, for example, define:
+# You could, for example, define:
 # inputs = ["preamble.tex", "main.tex"]
 #
 # Finally, you may include an "inline" document as follows: